Introduction to Chicken Kabobs

 Understanding Chicken Kabobs

-- Grilled: The most popular method, where kabobs are cooked over an open flame for a smoky flavor.
+- Grilled: The most common way.
+Cook over hot coals or flame for a smoky flavor.

 Ingredients for Chicken Kabobs